Why we stock highest-quality oils

 Kia ora whānau,

-When it comes to essential oils, not all bottles are created equal.
-Just like kai from the supermarket, there are different grades, and the price tag often reflects what’s inside.
+When it comes to essential oils, not every essential oil is necessarily of the same quality, purity and safety.
+Just like kai (food) from the supermarket, there are different grades, and the price tag often reflects what’s inside.
 Here’s a straightforward rundown of the common grades you’ll see, why costs can swing wildly, and why at Zurma we stick to only the highest-quality oils—no compromises.

 1. Common Essential-Oil Grades